codeforbtv/docs/local-cloud-proposal.md

 * Live streaming for public, educational, and government access
 * WordPress Multisite for statewide non-commercial verticals (e.g. rescue squads, food shelves, job banks, historical societies)
+* Big Heavy World: A collection of music office applications that help preserve and promote Vermont-made music
 * Lakecraft: an educational tool that engages youth and adults in science by gamifying the Lake Champlain Basin

 #### Phase 2: Implement